dominikkugler/todolist-app/README.md

 # TodoList Fullstack Application

 ## Description
 A fullstack TodoList application built with React for the frontend, Spring Boot for the backend, and MySQL as the database.
-This application allows users to manage tasks effectively by providing features such as adding, editing, deleting, sorting, and searching tasks.
+This application allows users to manage tasks effectively by providing features such as adding, editing, deleting, sorting, searching, and filtering tasks.

 ## Features
 - **Add Tasks**: Create new tasks with a name and description.